flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetFolderPath
-### <p>Retrieves the path information (the hierarchy from the root folder) for the specified folder.</p> <p>By default, Amazon WorkDocs returns a maximum of 100 levels upwards from the requested folder and only includes the IDs of the parent folders in the path.
+<blockquote><p>Retrieves the path information (the hierarchy from the root folder) for the specified folder.</p> <p>By default, Amazon WorkDocs returns a maximum of 100 levels upwards from the requested folder and only includes the IDs of the parent folders in the path.
 You can limit the maximum number of levels.
-You can also request the parent folder names.</p>
+You can also request the parent folder names.</p></blockquote>

 #### Input Parameters
 * `FolderId` - _required_